bheimbu/evolutionary_ecology/docs/source/species_determination.rst

    You can access the handout for the morphological characters `here <https://owncloud.gwdg.de/index.php/s/gqxcY3Ryuu4FphF>`_.
 And here is the `Weigmann <https://owncloud.gwdg.de/index.php/s/68BUcZY1ebW14CN>`_.
 See also the videos under :ref:`lectures`.

 .. attention::
-   You can find `here <https://keys.lucidcentral.org/keys/v3/mites/Invasive_Mite_Identification/key/0_Glossary/Mite_Glossary.htm>`_ a glossory of acarine terms, in case you're feeling overwhelmed by all the technical terms in the Weigmann.
+   You can find `here <https://keys.lucidcentral.org/keys/v3/mites/Invasive_Mite_Identification/key/0_Glossary/Mite_Glossary.htm>`_ a glossary of acarine terms, in case you're feeling overwhelmed by all the technical terms in the Weigmann.